 But the rising sea has forced Burano to raise its canal-side pavement.
 I could see a strip of fresh bricks above the water line.
 Some houses had a new step added from the sidewalk down to their doors, while others just had a shorter door.

 Done with my boat ride, I retreated to my hotel room.
 The speckled "Venetian pavement" — the city's characteristic floor made of a broken hodgepodge of marble fragments and then polished — greeted my bare feet.
 While some might mistake it for cheap linoleum, it's far from that — it's treasured here, and quite expensive.
-It flexes with the settling of the buildings...so costly to maintain, but so characteristic.
+Thanks in part to the loving natural-oil rub-down these floors get every year, they flex with the settling of the buildings…so costly to maintain, but so characteristic.
 This was a sign that I was back in one of my favorite cities.
-My feet connected with the floor in a way my feet have never before connected with flooring...happily grounding me in Venice.
+My feet connected with the floor in a way my feet have never before connected with flooring…happily grounding me in Venice.